Implement Rigorously: The 5-Step Process

 Reading time is 3.824 minutes

-I have always been a fan of Elon Musk and his philosophy of continuously improving products by recursively iterating.
-In one of the videos made by Everyday Astronaut (see video at end of post) he gives a tour of the SpaceX facilities and in some parts of the video he elaborates the method he is using at SpaceX to build a new iteration of Starship every couple of weeks.
+I have always admired Elon Musk and his philosophy of continuously improving products by recursively iterating.
+In one of the videos made by Everyday Astronaut (youtube.com/watch?v=t705r8ICkRw&t=808) he gives a tour of the SpaceX facilities and in some parts of the video he elaborates the method he is using at SpaceX to build a new iteration of Starship every couple of weeks.
 He calls this "Implement Rigorously".
 I have taken the liberty to write down these five steps (paraphrasing his words).

 Step 1: Make your requirements less dumb